Munkhchimeg-Sergelen/thesis/docs/thesis_materials/02_methods_systems.md

 ## For Thesis

-### 3.2 Automatic Speech Recognition System
+### 3.2 Automatic Speech Recognition Systems

-This study evaluates OpenAI Whisper, a state-of-the-art multilingual ASR system, across multiple model sizes and hardware configurations to assess the trade-offs between accuracy, speed, and resource requirements in multilingual speech recognition.
+This study evaluates two contrasting approaches to multilingual ASR: (1) a unified multilingual model (Whisper) that handles all languages with a single system, and (2) language-specific specialized models (Wav2Vec2-XLSR-53) that are fine-tuned for individual languages.
+This comparison enables analysis of the trade-offs between multilingual convenience and language-specific optimization.

 #### 3.2.1 OpenAI Whisper